wppbav/developer.wppbav.com/docs/developer-tools/python/endpoints/audiences.md

 |---------------|-------------|--------------------|--------------------|
 | `"audiences"` | `audiences` | `Client.audiences` | `AudiencesFilters` |

-For more information on available filters and functionality, see the Fount documentation for the [`audiences`](/core-resources/audiences.md) endpoint.
+For more information on available filters and functionality, see the main API documentation for the [audiences endpoint](/core-resources/audiences.md).

 ## Usage